 Punch cards.
 For the uninitiated, one card was like one line of code in today’s world.
 If you dropped your stack of cards, it was like shuffling the deck.
 Beyond the fun of using the little punched-out chads as confetti (and there were buckets of those), I did not enjoy that class.
 I barely passed.

 And, just 3 weeks after graduation, I was teaching – wait for it – math and computer science at a local high school.
-There was not text book.
+There was no textbook.
 I had to study every night to create the course on the fly.
 But that’s when it all began to make sense to me.

 After one and half years of teaching, I entered seminary (with an IBM Selectric typewriter) to prepare for youth ministry.
 While not an expert in any shape or form, in every church I served, I was still the one on staff that had a better technology clue than most.